just1ncannady/AlexaInSpace2022/_sources/Unit4-Animation-Simulation-Modeling/Pseudo-Random-Numbers.rst

     <p>This <a href="https://www.khanacademy.org/computing/computer-science/cryptography/crypt/v/random-vs--pseudorandom-number-generators" target="_blank">
     Khan Academy video by Brit Cruise</a> provides a nice conceptual overview of
-    <i>pseudo randomness</i> and how it differs from true randomness.
+    <i>pseudorandomness</i> and how it differs from true randomness.
 The type
-    of <i>pseudo random number generator</i> described in the video is different from the type described in the lessons below.
+    of <span class="hover vocab yui-wk-div" data-id='PRNG'>pseudorandom number generator (PRNG)</span> described in the video is different from the type described in the lessons below.
 But the general principles are very much the same.
     </p>